 For CRDC internships -- currently matriculating at an undergraduate or graduate institution working towards a degree and in academic good standing at the time of application.
 Candidates with strong knowledge and skills in a full range of statistical theories and techniques, including methods for collecting, computing, and analyzing large-scale data sets; and applying statistical techniques such as measurement of central tendency, dispersion, skewness, correlation, analysis of variance, and tests of significance, are preferred.

 Compensation: Volunteer (without compensation).
 Course credit is available depending upon school requirements.

-Application Materials: To apply for a fall 2018 internship with the Program Legal Group, please email a resume to OCRDCInterns@ed.gov by June 23, 2018 and include Program Legal Group in the subject line.
+To apply for a summer 2022 CRDC internship with the Program Legal Group, please email a resume, cover letter, and writing sample to OCRDCInterns@ed.gov and include Program Legal Group – CRDC Internship in the subject line.
 Additional application materials may be required at a later date.

 To apply for an internship in the Office of the Assistant Secretary, the Headquarters Enforcement Team, or the DC Metro Enforcement Office, please email a cover letter, resume, transcript, and writing sample OCRDCInterns@ed.gov with the name of the office where you would like to work in the subject line of the message (e.g., "Office of the Assistant Secretary").